twitchyzeebra/the-ai-cognition-protocol/README.md

    node encrypt-prompt.js generate-key
    ```

-5. Edit your `.env` file to add:
+5. Edit your `.env` file to add the generated encryption key
-   - Your Gemini API key
-   - The generated encryption key

 6. Start the development server:
    ```bash